What Causes Allergies In Dogs?

-After your dog’s veterinarian has completed the necessary elimination trial and potentially the serum IgE blood test, your dog’s allergy should be discovered.
-Based upon your dog’s allergy, your veterinarian will recommend what foods your dog should be fed in the future.
+After your dog’s veterinarian has completed the necessary elimination trial, your dog’s allergy should be discovered.
+Based on your dog’s allergy, your veterinarian will recommend what foods your dog should be fed in the future.
 Expect to have to follow a strict diet and only feed a specific food for the rest of your dog’s life, as there are no cures for food allergies at this time.

-Many dogs are prescribed a hypoallergenic veterinary prescription diet to eat, which generally speaking, is comparably priced to many commercial high quality dog foods.
+Many dogs have been prescribed a hypoallergenic veterinary prescription diet to eat, which generally speaking, is comparably priced to many commercial high-quality dog foods.
 If you do not like the prescription diet your veterinarian recommends, begin feeding it while you start researching other options to ensure that your dog has a safe option to eat in the interim.

 There are many commercially produced diets available now that cater to dogs with food allergies or sensitivities.
 Do some research and compare the ingredients in the prescription diet to the alternative options you found, then discuss switching to your preferred option with your veterinarian.